-Master page is a Pinegrow PRO feature that enables you to define common structure and interface markup elements for your Web site, including headers, footers, style definitions, or navigation bars.
+Master pages are a feature that enable you to define common structure and interface markup elements for your Web site, including headers, footers, style definitions, or navigation bars.

 Important: Master pages only work with projects.
-To use them you have to open the folder where your website is located with File -> Open project.
+To use them you have to either create a new project or by opening the folder where your website is located with File -> Open project.

 Master pages let you define a common template for all the pages in your website.
 Any changes made to the master page will be automatically applied to all pages that are based on that master page.

-Creating a consistent look and behaviour for all the pages in your website requires that you start by defining the global properties of your website, like Header, Footer, layout and more …
+Creating a consistent look and behavior for all the pages in your website requires that you start by defining the global properties of your website, like Header, Footer, layout and more …

 Editable areas of the master page can be customized on the content pages and will be preserved during updates.
 Examples of editable areas on the master page are: